Kash Beauchamp: Playing career

+Coaching career

-He ended his playing career in 1995, and afterward he began managing and coaching various teams in different independent leagues.
+Beauchamp ended his playing career in 1995, and afterward he began managing and coaching various teams in different independent leagues.
 From 1995 to 1997, he was a hitting coach in the Montreal Expos farm system.
 From 1998 to 2000, he managed the New Jersey Jackals of the Northeast League.
 He managed the Lincoln Saltdogs in 2001 and then the Adirondack Lumberjacks for the next three seasons.
 He didn't manage in 2005, instead serving as the scouting director for the Golden Baseball League.
 During his time with the Golden League he was picked up as hitting coach for the Samurai Bears.
 He also had a role in the movie Season of the Samurai.
 He managed the Pensacola Pelicans of the American Association in 2006.
 In 2007, he served as Vice President/Director of Baseball Operations for the South Coast League.
 He also served as manager of the league's Anderson Joes franchise for the final 37 games of the 2007 season.
 Beauchamp left both positions in November 2007 to become manager of the Wichita Wingnuts of the American Association.

 On July 9, 2008, Beauchamp had a major tirade, taking off his shoe and trying to make the umpire smell his shoe along with his armpit; he received a four-game suspension for his actions.
 His extreme emotional blowup, arguing the controversial call on behalf of his players, received national attention via major television networks and has become something of an internet sensation.
 At the end of the 2008 season, the Wingnuts decided not to retain Beauchamp as their manager.

 Beauchamp was hired as the Arizona Diamondbacks’ Independent League Scout in 2017, and retained that role through the 2019 season.

 In 2018, Beauchamp served as the hitting coach for the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.

-In November 2019, Beauchamp was hired as the hitting coach for the Winnipeg Goldeyes in the American Association of Independent Professional Baseball, serving in that role for two seasons.
+In November 2019, Beauchamp was hired as the hitting coach for the Winnipeg Goldeyes in the American Association, serving in that role for two seasons.

 On November 23, 2021, the Ogden Raptors announced the hiring of Beauchamp as their next manager.
+He managed the team until the end of the 2023 season.